agherasie/gno-disperse/README.md

 ![alt text](image.png)

-This repo contains the frontend for the gno version of [disperse](https://disperse.app/)
+This repo contains the gno version of [disperse](https://disperse.app/)